aws-samples/aws-stf-core/README.md

 # Smart Territory Framework Core - STF Core using NEC Scorpio Broker

-Version 1.0.0, see [Changelog](./CHANGELOG.md#version-100) for all notable changes made in this version.
+Version 1.1.0, see [Changelog](./CHANGELOG.md#version-110) for all notable changes made in this version.

+__This README is not yet updated to Version 1.1.0__

 <br>